Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/README.md

 - height

-You can use the included python notebook to visualize the boxes or get the [notebook here](https://github.com/Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/blob/main/2D_Bounding_boxes.ipynb).
+You can use the included python notebook to visualize the boxes or get the [notebook here](https://github.com/Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/blob/main/2D_Bounding_boxes.ipynb). (only for the CSV format)

 ![results](https://github.com/Plasma-Lab/Unreal-2D-Bounding-Box-Plugin/blob/main/BB.PNG?raw=true)